embj-org/ej/guides/src/03-Dispatcher.md

 ## Step 4: Register your builder

 To create the builder, we'll use the rest API interface from EJD.
-This can be created from a different PC as long as you have the correct permissions and access to the port EJD is exposed to.
+This can be created from a different PC as long as we have the correct permissions and access to the port EJD is exposed to.

 **NOTE**: Replace `<username>` in the command and enter your password when prompted.